Stair Calculator guide

 The formula in plain language

 In plain language: The calculator divides total rise by target riser height, rounds to a whole riser count, then calculates actual riser height and run from tread depth.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer